claygiffin/100-coaches-site/src/pages/index.md

   linkText: Get Started
   text: >-
     100 Coaches(tm) include some the world's most effective consultants in all areas of employee and customer growth and engagement.
-They create a unique spectrum of talent who give speeches, deliver workshops and lead transformation.
-By having so many talented people in our group, we make it easy for you to find the right solution which may include out unique ability to bring together multiple world class resources.
+We offer a unique spectrum of professionals who give speeches, deliver workshops and lead transformation.
+With so many talented people in our group, we make it easier to find the right solution which may include our unique ability to bring together multiple world class resources.
 If you are interested to learn more, let's get started!
 education:
   headline: >-
     Many of the 100 Coaches(TM) are best selling authors here are a few of our